About the 2nd edition of the Santa Fe to Taos Trail Guidebook

 I have taken several actions to address this:

-- The SF2T has begun work toward getting Leave No Trace Gold Standard designation as a program.
+• The SF2T has begun work toward getting Leave No Trace Gold Standard designation as a program.
 We are already a Leave No Trace Platinum Level Community Partner, and Pam has become a Leave No Trace Level 1 Instructor.
 See the Leave No Trace page for more about SF2T’s Leave No Trace Partnership.
 Becoming a messenger for Leave No Trace principles is a natural move for the SF2T.
 To wit: The first edition of the guidebook talks about Leave No Trace principles both at the beginning and the end of the book.

-- Last year I (Pam) got a certificate in Visitor Use Management.
-I have been concerned about overuse for a long time, even before the kinda-disastrous-but-maybe-still-too-soon-to-judge publicity event last fall.
+• Last year I (Pam) got a certificate in Visitor Use Management.
+I have been concerned about overuse for a long time, even before last fallโ€™s unfortunate publicity surge.
 I have a draft of a Visitor Use Management plan that I will prioritize and finish as soon as the guidebook is done.

 Key thing for everyone to understand, and key part of my job to convey to everyone better:

 The primary purpose of the SF2T isn’t hiking.
 It is to renew our connection to the land.
 The thing that has driven me (Pam) to create the SF2T is that pull to the mountains so many of us feel.
-That the SF2T is now required to responsibly handle increased use, and required to up its game at managing that use and shaping our messaging is timely.
+That the SF2T is now required to responsibly handle increased use โ€” and to up its game at managing that use and shaping our messaging โ€” is timely.
 Our public lands are under unprecedented threats.
 Our humanness – our ability to connect and be present, to keep our hearts open – is also being covertly taken from us, click by click, frame by frame, distraction by distraction.